trstlabs/networks/testnet/intento-ics-test-1/README.md

-Below is an updated guide tailored for the Intento testnet.
-The testnet uses:
+This guide is based on the [Elys Network network repository](https://github.com/elys-network/networks) but has been adapted for Intento.
+Follow the steps below to set up your node.

 - **Chain ID**: `intento-ics-test-1`
 - **Binary**: `intentod`
 - **Consumer ID**: N/A

-This guide is based on the [Elys Network network repository](https://github.com/elys-network/networks) but has been adapted for Intento.
-Follow the steps below to set up your node.

 ---

 # Joining the Intento Testnet (ICS)

 Welcome to the Intento testnet!
 This guide will walk you through setting up a full node and joining the testnet.
-The testnet is designed to test Interchain Security (ICS) functionality and ensure overall network stability.
+The testnet is designed to test Interchain Security functionality and ensure overall network stability.

 ## Quick Reference